-Counseling and medicines (such as antidepressants and antianxiety medicines) can be helpful for people who have post-traumatic stress disorder.
+Counseling and medicines can be helpful for people who have PTSD.

 - Longing and yearning for the loved one.

-Complicated grief is different from post-traumatic stress disorder (PTSD).
+Prolonged grief is different from post-traumatic stress disorder (PTSD).
 With PTSD, a person is anxious and fearful that the traumatic event that caused the loss will occur again.
-In complicated grief, anxiety results because the person is searching and yearning for his or her loved one.
+In prolonged grief, anxiety results because the person is searching and yearning for their loved one.

-If you or someone you know has symptoms of complicated grief, seek help from a professional counselor specializing in grief counseling.
+If you or someone you know has symptoms of prolonged grief, seek help from a doctor or professional counselor specializing in grief counseling.

 Author: Healthwise Staff

 Jean S. Kutner MD, MSPH - Geriatric Medicine, Hospice and Palliative Medicine